Deposit Rs.630 crore penalty, SC to DLF

 The court directed the registry to put this amount in a fixed deposit in a nationalised bank.

-In a statement, DLF said it "will take all steps to comply with the directions of the Supreme Court and remains confident of the merits of its case".
+DLF will take all steps to comply with the directions of the Supreme Court and remains confident of the merits of its case, the statement said.

 During the hearing, counsel Harish Salve assailed the order of the Competition Commission of India and its being upheld by the Competition Appellate Tribunal (COMPAT).